Managing General Partner

 He has been the subject of interviews and articles appearing in the Los Angeles Times, The Orange County Register, Orange Coast Magazine and the Orange County Metropolitan.
 His commentaries and essays have been published in the Los Angeles Times, The Orange County Register The San Francisco Chronicle, USA Today The Wall Street Journal, The Orange County Business Journal, The Baltimore Sun and Inc. Magazine.

-Currently, Randell Young serves on the board of directors of; The Musician Network, an online music news portal; The Internet Tycoon, an online marketplace for web-based businesses; and G20 Intel, your daily scan of the new global economy from a market-liberal, internationalist perspective.
+Currently, Randell Young serves on the board of directors of Thorium Manufactured Reactors, the future of clean energy; Chatwin Sperry, a manufacturer of disposable medical devices; Heavy Onion, masters of secure reception; and G20 Intel, your daily scan of the new global economy from a market-liberal, internationalist perspective.